davisking/dlib-models/README.md

       300 faces In-the-wild challenge: Database and results.
       Image and Vision Computing (IMAVIS), Special Issue on Facial Landmark Localisation "In-The-Wild".
 2016.

-   The license for this dataset excludes commercial use.
-So you should contact Imperial College London to find out if it's OK for you use use this model in a commercial product.
+   The license for this dataset excludes commercial use and Stefanos Zafeiriou, one of the creators of the dataset, asked me to include a note here saying that the trained model therefore can't be used in a commerical product.
+So you should contact a lawyer or talk to Imperial College London to find out if it's OK for you to use this model in a commercial product.